kshitij-wankhade/Analog-Electronics-projects/741-Astable Multivibrator/README.md

 The Op-Amp is configured as a comparator with positive feedback, causing it to switch output between +Vsat to -Vsat continuously.
 The capacitor charges and discharges repeatedly, causing oscillation and blinking of two leds at two different outputs voltage.

+For Circuit simulation and Practical video click on youtube link : https://youtu.be/GJ493voAdqc

 -----

 Components Used-